 If your leadership team is struggling, it can often be traced back to these behaviours.

-What we find when we first work with teams is that everybody always says, “we’re good at collaborating,” but many groups are bouncing up and down between being good at working as a team, and avoiding conflict (ie preserving the status quo, which is rooted in a lack of trust) all the time.
+Often when we first work with teams we find that everybody says, “we’re good at collaborating,” but many groups are bouncing up and down between being good at working as a team, and avoiding conflict (ie preserving the status quo, which is rooted in a lack of trust) all the time.

-If you can work on this stuff, your performance as a team will go to a whole other level.
+If they can work on this, their performance as a team goes to a whole new level.

-There’s a big leap you can make: if you can get better at developing skills to counter the dysfunctions, and change the patterns and the problems, you will build confidence and capability, become much more effective, better at collaborating, and your organisation will benefit.
+There’s a big leap you can make: if you can get better at developing skills to counter the five team dysfunctions, and change the patterns and the problems, you will build confidence and capability, become much more effective, better at collaborating, and your organisation will benefit.

 It’s a slow process, but it’s worth the effort and can yield big results.

-We’ve been working with one of the leadership teams within a large organisation.
+We’d been working with a leadership team of 15 people, within a large organisation.

-They were a team of 15 people.
-All of the core functions and pillars were represented in this group: marketing, research, frontline delivery, finance, HR, administration, and more.
+All the core functions and pillars were represented in this group: marketing, research, frontline delivery, finance, HR, administration, and more.

-We’d been hired to help the group look at how they could work more together effectively, to strengthen their performance, and become a high performing team.
+This group wanted us to help them look at how they could work more together effectively, to strengthen their performance, and become a high performing team.